<<Previous | Story Intro | Return to Stories | Next >>

 Three Beings moved quietly, reverently toward the fallen heroes.
 Their pristine white robes seemed to glow, the deep cowled hoods preventing faces from being seen.
 Gently, hands were pried apart, the bodies were moved.
 One by one the members of SG-1 were stripped of the burned, bloody clothes that covered them.
 Each body was carefully cleansed, and anointed with fragrant oils.
 Robes of pure white linen were placed on the cold, still figures.

 The water in the marble pool in front of the altar began to bubble.
 Five slabs of white stone rose to the surface.
 The three Beings dutifully carried each team member into the pool, placed the body on the cold, stone resting places.
 Cold hands were lovingly folded over chests that were whole once again, but no longer moved with breath.
-When at last all five were lying in state, the slabs began to lower slowly, until SG-1 lay submerged in water that began to glow, a spectrum of color moving through the waves that lapped softly at the marble edges.
+When at last all five were laying in state, the slabs began to lower slowly, until SG-1 lay submerged in water that began to glow, a spectrum of color moving through the waves that lapped softly at the marble edges.

 The Beings knelt in front of the altar.